AsaNeedle/personal-site-hugo/content/_index.md

 ---
 heading: "this is the internet home of "
-subheading: "~ Currently looking for work ~"
+subheading: "p.s.
+I'm open to work"
 # handle:
 ---